-In MGPP, NO2 and CO are tested annually, while H2S levels are monitored regularly through Continuous Air Monitoring Stations (CAMS) located upwind and downwind the project site.
-Results show that the levels of NO2, CO, and H2S are compliant with regulatory requirements and are below the limits set by the Department of Environment and Natural Resources (DENR).
+In MGPP, H2S levels are monitored regularly through Continuous Air Monitoring Stations (CAMS) located upwind and downwind the project site.

 PERC will continue to monitor emissions and ensure compliance with the standards set by regulatory agencies.
 The Company will also look into, and study, available applicable technologies and process improvements that could help reduce air pollutants.